-The Company is committed to maintaining high standards of corporate governance to safeguard the interests of the shareholders of the Company (the "Shareholders") and to enhance corporate value and accountability.
-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules as its own code of corporate governance.
-Save as the deviations from code provision A.2.1 as disclosed in this annual report, the Company has complied with all applicable code provisions under the CG Code for the period from the Listing Date to the date of this annual report.
+The Company is committed to maintaining high standards of corporate governance to safeguard the interests of the Shareholders and to enhance corporate value and accountability.
+The Company has adopted the CG Code as set out in Appendix 14 to the Listing Rules as its own code of corporate governance.
+Save as the deviations from code provision C.2.1 of the CG Code as disclosed in this annual report, the Company has complied with all applicable code provisions under the CG Code for the year ended December 31, 2021 to the date of this annual report.

-The Directors will review the corporate governance policies and compliance with the CG Code and other applicable legal and regulatory requirements so as to maintain a high standard of corporate governance of the Company each financial year and apply the "comply or explain" principle in the corporate governance report which will be included in the annual reports.
+The Directors will review the corporate governance policies and compliance with the CG Code and other applicable legal and regulatory requirements so as to maintain a high standard of corporate governance of the Company each financial year and apply the "comply or explain" principle in the corporate governance report which is included in this annual report.